 About Water for Food

-Water for Food is a $127.5 million Royalties for Regions State Government program delivering fifteen projects with the aim of significantly increasing irrigated agriculture across Western Australia.
+Water for Food is a $40 million State Government program delivering eleven projects with the aim of significantly increasing irrigated agriculture across Western Australia.

 The program extends from the Kimberley region to the Great Southern and is at the core of Western Australia’s strategic approach to lift productivity in agriculture while building export supply chains and encouraging capital investment in regional industries.